 - By installing a basement subfloor system.
 This uses pre-made materials that already provide a barrier between the floor and the water.

 - Building your own subfloor.
-This can be done using different preferred subfloor materials that are built in the shape of tiles so that they are easily installed.
+This can be done using different subfloor materials that are built in the shape of tiles so that they are easily installed.
 They can also come in the form of rolls and sheets.

 - It also provides a stable and level surface.